 Uses luminance and saturation of the base and the hue of the blend.

 Preserves gray levels.
 It’s very useful for coloring and tinting.

-Is the inverse effect from the Color mode.
+Is the inverse effect of the Color mode.